stream-protocol/stream-protocol/README.md

 # Stream Protocol - Revolutionizing The Payment Industry

-Revolutionizing The Online Payment Industry: Stream Protocol (DAO) is set to revolutionize the online payment industry with its cryptocurrency payment infrastructure.
+Stream Protocol (DAO) is set to revolutionize the online payment industry with its cryptocurrency payment infrastructure.
 StreamPay infrastructure is designed to provide high efficiency, transparency, and fairness for both the merchants and the users.
 They are currently developing StreamPay VISA Debit Cards that will be accepted globally, this will allow cryptocurrency holders to spend their coins on everyday purchases just like with traditional fiat currency.

-## Cross-Border Payment Solutions
+## Revolutionizing The Online Payment Industry

 StreamPay is a revolutionary web3 payment infrastructure and a subsidiary of Stream Protocol Ltd. StreamPay strives to standardize the web3 payment ecosystem, provide a simplified payment gateway, and build a trusted, decentralized, transparent, and open-source transaction platform for mass adoption.